mjovanc/awesome-ktor/README.md

 - [Kryptokrona API](https://github.com/kryptokrona/kryptokrona-api) For caching and processing data from the blockchain to provide faster access for services.
 - [Kodein](https://github.com/kosi-libs/Kodein) Kodein is a very simple and yet very useful dependency retrieval container. it is very easy to use and configure.
 - [Ktor OpenAPI Generator](https://github.com/papsign/Ktor-OpenAPI-Generator) Ktor OpenAPI/Swagger 3 Generator.
+- [Ktor OpenAPI Spec Generator](https://github.com/bkbnio/kompendium) Intended to be a non-invasive OpenAPI spec generator for Ktor APIs.
+By operating entirely through Ktor's plugin architecture, it allows you to incrementally document your API without requiring you to rip out and replace the amazing code you have already written.

 ## Contributing